-We saw from the documents submitted and from discussions with the hospital director that any patient diagnosed with an infectious disease would be managed appropriately.
+We saw from the documents submitted, and from discussions with the Hospital Director, that any patient diagnosed with an infectious disease would be managed appropriately.
 Should a patient have to isolate due to suspected or diagnosed COVID-19, then they would be cared for in their bedroom to limit any risk of cross-infection.

-Monthly infection control audits are undertaken across the three units within the hospital.
-We were provided with copies of the most recent audit reports conducted in December 2020.
+Monthly infection control audits are undertaken across the hospital.
+We were provided with copies of the most recent audit reports.
 These showed very high infection prevention and control compliance.
 The audits are comprehensive and any issues requiring attention are highlighted and actioned.

-We were told the hospital has sufficient PPE for staff, patients and visitors, which is regularly audited to ensure adequate stock levels are maintained.
+The Hospital Director told us that there were sufficient stocks of PPE for staff, patients and visitors, which are regularly audited to ensure adequate levels are maintained.

-The hospital has Standard Operating Guidelines in place which reflect the up to date COVID-19 guidance.
+The hospital has Standard Operating Guidelines in place which reflect the up to date COVID-

+19 guidance.
 The guidelines are circulated to all staff following any amendments.
-There is also a COVID-19 communication board in the staff room, which is used to display regular communication from the Board of Directors and also to share any information from the twice weekly COVID-19 Committee meetings that take place.
-The information is also emailed direct to all staff.
+Twice weekly COVID-19 Committee meetings take place and any relevant information is then shared with staff during daily meetings.
+The information is also e-mailed to all staff.
+We were told that there are COVID-19 communication boards in the staff room and hub (where staff receive shift handovers).
+These are used to display regular communication from the Board of Directors, health board and also the information discussed at the twice weekly COVID-19 Committee meetings.

+We were informed that, until very recently, weekly meetings were being held between the hospital board of directors, members of the management team, Public Health Wales, HIW, and Welsh Government to manage the risk of COVID-19.

 We were told that staff, patients and visitors to the hospital are continuously reminded of the need to wash their hands and to maintain social distancing.
 During shift handover sessions and daily meetings, staff are reminded of the need to use PPE and to undertake regular temperature checks.
 The unit managers, clinical lead and hospital director conduct regular spot checks to ensure adherence to cleaning schedules, use of PPE and temperature checking.
-The hospital director also holds twice weekly COVID-19 monitoring calls with other senior managers within the organisation, to discuss any non-compliance issues, concerns or support requirements.
+The Hospital Director also holds twice weekly COVID-19 monitoring calls with other senior managers within the organisation, to discuss any non-compliance issues, concerns or support requirements.